eosti/portfolio/src/projects/metamer-sao/index.md

 I do a [fair bit](../../lighting) of theatrical lighting, where color is a significant part of any design.
 You say "blue", I say "R60?
 L201?
 G925?
 AP4870?"
-There's shades upon shades of every color imaginable, all Similar to the Pantone colors (begrudgingly?) embraced by graphic and product designers, lighting designers have been working with Rosco, GAM, Lee, and Apollo (RIP) colors for decades.
+There's shades upon shades of every color imaginable, all Similar to the Pantone colors (begrudgingly?) embraced by graphic and product designers, lighting designers have been working with Rosco, GAM, Lee, and Apollo (RIP) colors for decades[^1].
 Each company will sell you any color you need (provided it comes from their two-inch thick swatchbook) in the form of a "gel", or a plastic filter designed to go in front of a tungsten light, removing any unwanted wavelengths to get that perfect shade of [Skelton Exotic Sangria](https://us.rosco.com/en/products/filters/r39-skelton-exotic-sangria) you were after.

 On the plus side, seemingly unlimited choice of high-quality, consistent color.